mandyschen/wolvsoft-devblog/_posts/2025-03-16-assignment4.markdown

 2. Death to the Three act Sturure!
 Toward a Unique Structure for Game Narratives
 3. You Don't Need a F-ing Publisher
 4. Sunset Overdrive: Transitioning from Linear to Open World Design
+5. Building a Paper Prototype For Your Narrative Design
+6. Less is More: Designing Awesome AI for Games

 While they were all extremely interesting, and I learned a lot from listening to their perspectives and lessons, the talk "You Don't Need a F-ing Publisher" really stood out to me.